Kung Fu Jungle

-Kung Fu Jungle, also known as Kung Fu Killer and Last of the Best, is a 2014 action thriller film directed by Teddy Chan and starring Donnie Yen, Wang Baoqiang, Charlie Yeung and Michelle Bai.
+Kung Fu Jungle, also known as Kung Fu Killer and Last of the Best, is a 2014 action thriller film directed by Teddy Chan, starring Donnie Yen, Wang Baoqiang, Charlie Yeung, and Michelle Bai.
 A Hong Kong-Chinese co-production, the film premiered at the 58th BFI London Film Festival on 12 October 2014 and was later released theatrically on 30 October 2014 in Hong Kong and 31 October 2014 in China.

-It is being released as Kung Fu Killer in the United Kingdom and United States.
-Being a critical success, it was nominated for numerous Hong Kong Film awards.
-On 19 April 2015, Kung Fu Jungle won the Hong Kong Film Award for Best Action Choreography, representing the 4th time Donnie Yen has won this coveted award.
+It was released as Kung Fu Killer in the United Kingdom and United States.
+Being a critical success, it won the Hong Kong Film Award for Best Action Choreography, representing the fourth time Yen has won this coveted award.

 Plot

 Hahou Mo is a martial arts expert and police self-defense instructor, who is incarcerated for involuntary manslaughter during a fight with an opponent.
 Three years later, Fung Yu-Sau is a martial artist who challenges retired martial arts master Mak Wing-Yan in a fight and soon kills him.
 Hahou learns about Wing-Yan's death and tells Inspector Luk Yuen-Sum that he offers to aid her in capturing the killer with his martial arts skills in exchange for his freedom.
 After agreeing his terms, Luk temporarily releases Hahou.

 Hahou and Luk deduces that another two masters Tam King-yiu and Wong-Chit will killed by Yu-Sau, which is proven correct.
 After reuniting with his wife Sinn Ying, Hahou, along with Luk soon learns about Yu-sau's identity.
 They also finds that Yu-Sau is actually obsessed of defeating great martial artists in order to become a martial arts master and also forget his wife's death.
 Thinking that Yu-sau's next target is Chan Pak-Kwong, Hahou, Luk and his team spies on Pak-Kwong at his restaurant, but later finds that Yu-sau's target is actually Pak-Kwong's student and actor Hung Yip.

 Hahou, Sinn, Luk and his team learns about Yu-sau's location and waits for him to arrive.
 It is revealed that Yu-sau's target is actually Sinn where Hahou prevents him from killing Sinn.
 Yu-sau escapes again, but Hahou tracks him at the highway and the two intensively battle each other.
 After the fight, Yu-sau gets shot by Luk while Hahou is taken to the hospital.
 In the aftermath, Hahou gets permanently released from prison, where he is later appointed again as the police self-defense instructor and also forms his own martial arts school.